fredriv/serverless-lambda-workshop/4_event_processing/README.md

 Deploy Serverless functions and resources: `sls deploy`

-Hints:
-- The AWS region and account number to use for the event mappings are `us-east-1` and `000000000000`.
-- The SQS queue and Kinesis streams are already configured in the `Resources` section of `serverless.yml`.
-- The SNS topic is created by Serverless Framework by default.

 1. In `serverless.yml`, set up event mapping for SQS queue `my-queue` on the `handle_sqs` function
    - https://serverless.com/framework/docs/providers/aws/events/sqs/